 The treatment we will offer will be triaged by our reception team following discussion of your requirements.

-Where possible, cases will be treated remotely.
+Where appropriate, (eg where clients are shielding) cases can be treated remotely.
 Specifically, by making phone calls or exchanging photographs etc. A proportion of cases will be able to be managed without the need to attend the surgery at all.
 RCVS guidelines have been relaxed to some extent to allow us to prescribe more treatment in this manner during this crisis.